Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 Pertussis (whooping cough)

 Pertussis was a very common childhood illness throughout the first half of the 20th century.
 It is caused by the bacterium Bordetella pertussis, which spreads easily from person to person.
 Pertussis causes uncontrollable, violent coughing attacks that can last for several weeks or months.
 In infants, it can cause permanent health problems and even death.
-Because of the vaccine, cases of whooping cough in the U.S reached an all-time low of 1,010 in 1976.
+Because of the vaccine, cases of whooping cough in the US reached an all-time low of 1,010 in 1976.
 The incidence has risen in recent years, with over 40,000 cases reported in 2012, and over 20,000 cases reported in 2013.
 The increase has occurred because immunity from the vaccine wears off by adolescence.
 Therefore, more cases develop in adolescents and adults as well as in infants younger than 2 months, who cannot receive the vaccine.
+For this reason, a booster dose has been added to the routine adult vaccination schedule.

 DTaP is the shortened name of the routine vaccine recommended for children through 6 years of age.
 DTaP is a combined vaccine made from inactivated (killed) bacteria or components that cause diphtheria, tetanus, and pertussis.